l0rdFalco/git-prac-1/prac_1.md

 ## Parallel development

 ### branching

+These allow you to work on other features

+They can be included with the main line of your project

+The main or master branch is where all changes in other branches eventually get merged back to

+When you create a repo on github, a main/master branch is automatically created.
+The UI allows you to easily create other branches

+new branches created on github are identical to the main branch just as is the case with local git repos

 Git does not create a copy of existing files for a new branch.
 It points to the snapshot of che changes you have made in the system